Skip to content

 UA Volt 2 / Volt 476⚠ Marginal✗ InsufficientRecommended (SM7B) / Required (Ribbon)

-RME UFX III✓ Sufficient✓ SufficientNo, high-headroom preamps
+RME UFX III✓ Sufficient✓ SufficientNo — high-headroom preamps throughout

 OS VersionStatusKnown IssueSafest Brand